A Crystal Age: Synopsis

 In time he meets the mysterious Mother of the House, and begins to comprehend the full strangeness and differentness of their way of life.
 The humans of this distant future have achieved their utopian state by abandoning sexuality and romantic love.
 Like a beehive, or a wolf pack, only the Queen, or Alpha Male and Female, or Father and Mother of the House, in this case, reproduce.
 The rest of the House live communally, as siblings.
 The narrator despairs when he realizes that his passion for Yoletta can never be consummated; and, wonders whether he can adapt to this mode of living.
 He does not realize that the Mother has begun the long process of grooming himself and Yoletta to become the new Father and Mother of the House.

-When he is in the library, he discovers an elaborately-carved bottle on a shelf; its inscription states that its contents provide a cure for the oppressions of "time and disease" and the thoughts or passions that "lead to madness."
+When he is in the library, he discovers an elaborately carved bottle on a shelf; its inscription states that its contents provide a cure for the oppressions of "time and disease" and the thoughts or passions that "lead to madness."
 He takes a dose of the liquid, thinking it will cure his passion for Yoletta, which he doesn't realize she has begun to learn to reciprocate.
 It is only when his body grows stiff and cold that he realizes that the potion is a poison, and that the only relief from the pains of life it provides is death.

 This story, of a traveler who falls in love with a mysterious, beautiful young girl with an elderly protector, anticipates the plot of Hudson's later and more famous 1904 novel, Green Mansions, and its young forest-dwelling character, Rima.

 Utopian context

 The utopian literature of Hudson's generation was strongly preoccupied with the prospect of altered gender roles and related issues; A Crystal Age conforms to this general tendency.
 Like Addison Peale Russell in Sub-Coelum (1893) and Alexander Craig in Ionia (1898), Hudson foresees a world of emotional and sexual repression.
-His narrator rebels against this staid world he encounters, with an urge to "repeople the peaceful world with struggling, starving millions, as in the past," as the author writes in the Preface, Nature abhors a vacuum, and the Victorian sedate world of manners, and repression, proposed as the only alternative to a Malthusian over-population catastrophe, like in Soylent Green, will only lead to a fetid stagnation, and ultimately, depopulation, and death, of the species.
+His narrator rebels against this staid world he encounters, with an urge to "repeople the peaceful world with struggling, starving millions, as in the past," as the author writes in the Preface, Nature abhors a vacuum, and the Victorian sedate world of manners, and repression, proposed as the only alternative to a Malthusian over-population catastrophe (like in the later Soylent Green) will only lead to a fetid stagnation, and ultimately, depopulation, and death, of the species.

 Like Hudson's A Crystal Age, Elizabeth Corbett's 1889 novel New Amazonia also addresses a 19th-century man's difficulties in adapting to a proposed future society in which the gender equation has changed radically.